dada31735/2023DellDataDunkers/README.md

 ## Execution & Reproducibility

-- The notebook can be executed in various environments:
+- The notebook can be executed with:
   - [Google Colab](https://colab.research.google.com/)
   - [Callysto](https://callysto.ca/)
   - [2i2c Hub](https://2i2c.org/)

+The python code is also present.

 Feel free to rerun the notebook with updated datasets to see the latest results, as NBA statistics change throughout the season.